Comment on page

 2. The Legal Council members may choose to meet the Executive Council or other members through an electronic meeting, in addition to the monthly Council meetings, to contribute to their roles and responsibilities.

-Legal Council members build strategic relationships on behalf of the Foundation's community, representing its citizens rights in Industry bodies and networks, which are outside the purview of Open Constitution Partner Program.
+Legal Council members build strategic relationships on behalf of the Foundation's community, representing its citizen's rights in Industry bodies and networks, which are outside the purview of the Open Constitution Partner Program.

 The meeting minutes from any convened “Legal Council meeting” shall be released to the Executive Council within 14 days of the meeting.